toastedqu/lazynotes/intro.md

 # Hi👋

-Welcome to my minimalist handbook on developing ASI/AC.
+Welcome to my minimalist handbook on AI.

 Each concept is structured as follows:
 - **What**: Intuition.